 Ottawa trims its pot plans; amends bill to legalize marijuana

-The Liberals have tabled legislation to legalize marijuana in Canada by July 1, 2018.
+Marijuana is expected to be legal in Canada by July 1, 2018.
 (Adrian Wyld/The Canadian Press)

 OTTAWA –The House of Commons Health Committee has completed its study of Bill C-45, the government’s bill to legalize marijuana, and has made some tweaks to the government’s proposal, including cutting out the height restriction on homegrown marijuana plants.